DanielWeiner/realDungeoneer/README.md

 really care about other Entities.
 They just care about the messages that are sent back and forth.
 This also allows for Entities to be added to a scene at any time and "tune in" to the messages (Actions) that are sent back and forth.
 Entities can exist in multiple contexts -- that is, they can be registered to multiple Scenes; however, their communication is usually restricted only to one Scene at a time.
+Entities are analogous to Zakas' **Modules**.

 ####Scene
-**Scene**s represent a single game context.
+**Scenes** represent a single game context.
 You can picture them as "screens".
 Indeed, a scene will typically have a renderer registered to it to represent the Scene to the user in a meaninful way.
 Menus, splash screens, level views, and high score lists are all examples of Scenes.
 A Scene will have several Entites registered to it, and the Scene will manage the communication between entities that are registered with it.
 In fact, none of the Entities will be directly referencing another Entity; they must subscribe to Actions and broadcast actions.
 In this way, it's the job of the Entity to react to other Actions.
 Sometimes they will produce Actions themselves.
 There are three ways for a Scene to broadcast messages to
 Entities: hooks, triggers and Actions.
+Scenes are analogous to Zakas' **Sandboxes**.

 #####Hooks
 Hooks are defined in the game's configration.
 For every system event that occurs, the hooks are broadcast in order, no matter